-The Company (administrator of the Plan) designs, manufactures, and markets professional turf maintenance equipment and services, turf and agricultural micro-irrigation systems, landscaping equipment, and residential yard and snow removal products.
-The Company absorbs all administrative costs of the Plan, with the exception of investment management fees, which are netted against investment income.
+The Company (the administrator of the Plan) designs, manufactures, and markets professional turf maintenance equipment and services, turf irrigation systems, agricultural micro-irrigation systems, landscaping equipment and lighting, underground utility equipment, concrete and hardscape equipment, and residential yard and snow removal products.
+The Company absorbs all administrative costs of the Plan, with certain exceptions including investment management fees, which are netted against investment income.